2 Describing data

 2.1.2 Operators

 We have already introduced one kind of operator, the assignment operator <-.
 In other languages (e.g., Python), this operator is written as =.
 In many contexts, one can use = in place of <-.
 While you may see R code in the wild using = for assignment, we always use <- in this book.
-In RStudio, one can use Alt + - (or + - on MacOS) to get <-.
-For help on assignment operators, run the following code in your console.
+In RStudio, one can use Alt + - (or Cmd + - on MacOS) to get <-.
+For help with assignment operators, run the following code in your console.

 ? `<-`